solalem/kush/content/_index.md

 {{< feature
     title="SW Development Practices and Processes"
-    description="Starting form problem identification, to solution development al the way through great operational excellence, your teams need to have best practices and optimized processes" badge="Design"
+    description="From problem identification, to solution development all the way through great operational excellence, your teams need to have best practices and optimized processes" badge="Design"
     badgeColor="#7c3aed"
     image="/kush/images/feature-2.svg"